wspivak/aprsbot/README.md

 <b>Changes:</b>

+Logger provides timestamps

-SQLite3 database for users, blacklisted callsigns and admins
+SQLite3 database for users, blacklisted callsigns and admins (with timestamps)

 Blacklist limited to Admins